danfuzz/bayou/doc/coding-conventions.md

 ### Other conventions in this codebase

-* Websockets &mdash; JavaScript has a `WebSocket` class, but when talking about them in prose, we use "websocket" (one word, all lower case). `ws` is a good choice for the name of a variable that contains an instance of one (or something related).
+* Websockets &mdash; JavaScript has a `WebSocket` class, but when talking about them in prose or in our own variable or class names, we use "websocket" (one word, all lower case, though capitalized as appropriate for prose or `camelCasing`).
+In addition, `ws` is a good choice for a shorthand name of a variable that contains an instance of one (or something related).